 Measles Requirement: Two (2) doses of live vaccine given on or after the first birthday.
 A second dose of measles vaccine must meet this same requirement, but should not have been given within 30 days of the first dose.
 A history of physician-diagnosed measles is acceptable for establishing immunity if properly documented.

 Tetanus-diphtheria Requirement: A booster dose of vaccine given within the past ten (10) years.
 Students can be considered to have completed a primary series earlier in life, unless they state otherwise.

 Meningococcal Requirement: It is mandatory for students enrolled at Loyola to be vaccinated against meningococcal disease.
-A meningitis vaccine within five years will serve as satisfactory evidence of current immunization against meningococcal disease.
+A meningitis vaccine (One Dose at age 16 years or older OR if age 21 years or older and living in a residence hall then One Dose within 5 years) will serve as satisfactory evidence of current immunization against meningococcal disease.

 NOTE: In most cases, student compliance will require a second dose of measles vaccine (preferably as MMR) and a dose of tetanus-diphtheria (Td, Adult Type).
 In cases where no records can be located, or especially when immunization in the past is doubtful, two doses of MMR separated by a minimum of 30 days may be indicated.

 Exemption Requirement: If a student requests an immunization exemption for medical or personal reasons, the Immunization Exemption section at the bottom of the Proof of Immunization Compliance form must be completed and signed.
 An exempted student may be excluded from campus and from classes in the event of an outbreak of measles, mumps, rubella, or meningitis until the outbreak is over or until the student submits proof of immunization.

 For Further Information about immunizations, please call Student Health Services at (504) 865-3326.